IQGeo/utils-devrel-samples/Documents/LRT/Long_Running_Tasks_LRT_DeepDive.md

 ```
-Next we set up two useEffect hooks to set up two preliminary functions to be run as well as a check that a design is selected.
+Next we set up two useEffect hooks for the `setOnFunctions` and `updateFeatures` functions as well as a check that a design is selected.